 Neither of us really grew up thinking about what we wanted to do with our lives, but we for sure had a ton of passions.
 Still do!
 Frank and I both love photography, Frank is an avid fish guy (you ask that man about any fish, saltwater or freshwater, and I guarantee that he can go on and on about them.
 He’ll say their scientific name, where they can be found, their personality, their favorite color, EVERYTHING.)
-I am more of a sports guy between the two of us.
-I love basketball (NBA mostly) and I also coach high school volleyball.
+I am more of a sports guy between the two of us, I practice soccer and running and use SB SOX compression socks men to protect my muscles.
+I also love basketball (NBA mostly) and I also coach high school volleyball.
 I tend to get wrapped up in the season once it starts and I find myself spending most of my free time focusing on it.
 Obviously we are both quite obsessive, but I think that is an advantage for us both.
 We end up wrapping ourselves up in things we love and I think that reflects in our passion for soda.

 When did you start?

 We started in August of 2012.
 Back then we had just started making videos, but we did them on a on and off basis.
 We only did the videos because it was a fun thing to do in our spare time, but we never really had any ambitions about it other than that.

 In the beginning of 2014 Frankie and I were hanging out and we suddenly had this idea of this amazing place where people of all ages could come to hangout and try some one of a kind sodas (much like what we had had through our time reviewing soda) and just appreciate all the types and flavors of soda there was out there.
 We had these vivid ideas of what could be in the shop, but that was all it was.
 An idea.
 At the time I (Josh) was working to become a teacher.